What is a Trauma-Informed Intervention?

 Our goal is to help "caregivers stand back and look at themselves and their child" (step two on the path) and honestly assess "What they are doing and not yet doing to meet their children's needs" (step three on the path).
 Knowing the role that caregivers' history can play, COS facilitators are trained to attune to caregivers as they talk about their struggles and/or their history of trauma.

 One of the remarkable findings from attachment research involving young children is that, when their caregiver consistently struggles with a child's need on the Circle, that child learns to hide that need even before the child's first birthday.
 It is easy to see how a parent's struggle is not just a struggle for the parent but can be passed on to the next generation.
-The Circle of Security approaches are aligned with the stance of the psychologist Phillip Bromberg who wrote:
+The Circle of Security approaches are aligned with the stance of the psychologist Philip Bromberg who wrote:

-We do not treat our patients to cure them of something done to them in the past; rather we are trying to cure them of what they still do to themselves and to others in order to cope with what was done to them in the past.
+"We do not treat our patients to cure them of something done to them in the past; rather we are trying to cure them of what they still do to themselves and to others in order to cope with what was done to them in the past."

-Phillip M. Bromberg
+-Phillip M. Bromberg

 Standing in the Spaces: